trezor/trezor-suite/README.md

 ## @trezor/connect development

 Trezor Connect is a platform for easy integration of Trezor hardware wallets into 3rd party applications.

+This repository is used for development of version 9 of @trezor/connect.
+For detailed documentation, please refer to this [page](./docs/packages/connect/index.md).

 Historically, Trezor Connect had its [own repository](https://github.com/trezor/connect).
-This repository is still active and accepts hotfixes for trezor-connect version 8.
+This repository is now archived.

-@trezor/connect version 9 is developed in this repository only.
-For documentation proceed to this [page](./docs/packages/connect/index.md)

 ## Contribute